ceph/ceph/doc/start/os-recommendations.rst

 Testing
 -------

-- **B**: We continuously build all branches on this platform and exercise basic unit tests.
-We build release packages for this platform.
+- **B**: We build release packages for this platform.
+For some of these platforms, we may also continuously build all ceph branches and exercise basic unit tests.

 - **I**: We do basic installation and functionality tests of releases on this platform.